mathamphetamine/Renaissance_Stock_Ranking/docs/bloomberg_api_guide.md

 ### Data Volume Management

-When working with the full NIFTY 500 index and many years of historical data, the API requests can generate substantial data volume.
-If you experience performance issues:
+When working with the full NIFTY 500 index and many years of historical data, if you experience performance issues:

 1. Consider reducing the date range (e.g., 5 years instead of 15)
 2. Focus on a subset of stocks if you only need specific sectors